psyraxaus/Prosim2GSX/Prosim2GSX/Documentation/ProsimLoadsheetIntegration.md

 If you encounter issues with the loadsheet integration, check the following:
 - Ensure that Prosim is running and connected
 - Check that the flight plan is loaded correctly
-- Verify that the Prosim backend API is accessible
+- Verify that the Prosim backend API is accessible at http://127.0.0.1:5000/efb
 - Check the logs for any error messages related to loadsheet generation or sending
+- If you're experiencing connection issues, verify that Prosim's EFB server is running on port 5000